AdamEbrahim/Smart-Stock-Trader/README.md

 If choosing to connect a PIR sensor and LED strip, connect the PIR sensor signal pin to the desired GPIO pin and the LED strip data pin to one of GPIO10, GPIO12, GPIO18, or GPIO21.

+Currently, NeoPixel requires sudo to run on the Raspberry Pi.
+However, sudo can disable proper microphone input detection.
+Thus, it is recommended to connect the LED strip data pin to GPIO10 (board.D10) and to run the following:

+1. sudo raspi-config
+2. Select "Interface Options"
+3. Select "SPI"
+4. Enable SPI

+This will allow the program to run properly without sudo.

 ## Config File
 To put necessary environment variables, such as trading API keys, make a copy of "config_template.yml" and name it "config.yml".
 Fill in the following fields in "config.yml" depending on OS/Device: